GaragePixel/Public-drafts-in-Mx2/proj.md

 - Files, data, or urls are detected and classified by prefix (file, data, url).
 - Map includes key "kind" with value "file", "data", or "url" accordingly.
 - All input items are mapped as "item0", "item1", ... (for file and url), or single "item" (for data).
+- "mode" ("encode"/"decode") is never included as an item.
 - Output path must end with `/` (directory) or `.<ext>` (fullpath with extension).
 - If not matching expected syntax, function returns Null.